-Approved by the Board of Directors: June 29, 2022
+Approved by the Board of Directors: March 8, 2023

-Each member of the Board of Directors (the "Board") who is not also serving as an employee of NGM Biopharmaceuticals, Inc. ("NGM") or any of its subsidiaries (each such member, an "Eligible Director") will receive the compensation described in this Non-Employee Director Compensation Policy (the "Director Compensation Policy") for his or her Board service following the closing of the initial public offering of the common stock of NGM (the "IPO").
+Each member of the Board of Directors (the "Board") who is not also serving as an employee of NGM Biopharmaceuticals, Inc. ("NGM") or any of its subsidiaries (each such member, an "Eligible Director") will receive the compensation described in this Non-Employee Director Compensation Policy (the "Director Compensation Policy").

-The Director Compensation Policy will be effective upon the date of the underwriting agreement between NGM and the underwriters managing the IPO (the "Effective Date").
+The Director Compensation Policy became effective on April 4, 2019 (the "Effective Date").
 The Director Compensation Policy may be amended at any time in the sole discretion of the Board.
-Capitalized terms not explicitly defined in this Director Compensation Policy but defined in the Plan (as defined below) will have the same definitions as in the Plan.
+Capitalized terms not explicitly defined in this Director Compensation Policy but defined in Company's 2018 Equity Incentive Plan, as amended and restated from time to time, or any successor equity incentive plan adopted by NGM (the "Plan"), will have the same definitions as in the Plan.